Peter Hammond (actor)

 In the 1960s, he turned to directing television programmes, including episodes of The Avengers, Armchair Theatre, Out of the Unknown, and the BBC serial The Three Musketeers (1966).
 His work on The Avengers gave Hammond a free hand to explore many stylistic opportunities.
 The producer Leonard White and series creator Sydney Newman both congratulated him on giving the early episodes their distinctive visual style, and Patrick Macnee credited him as a major influence in the shaping of the character of John Steed.
 It was through Hammond's work on The Avengers and Armchair Theatre (also produced by Leonard White) that he would be awarded a Director's Bafta Award in 1965.
 Hammond's work on The Avengers was entirely on the videotape seasons (1961–64).
 Although Brian Clemens, producer of the filmed episodes of the show (1965–69), approached him a few times about directing further episodes, Hammond wasn't interested: "I told them to get lost – there was nothing I could love about the Avengers being made on film".

-Hammond’s one foray into film as a director saw him directing James Mason in Spring and Port Wine (1970), based on the play of the same name by Bill Naughton and set in the Lancashire town of Bolton.
+Hammond’s one foray into cinema film as a director saw him directing James Mason in Spring and Port Wine (1970), based on the play of the same name by Bill Naughton and set in the Lancashire town of Bolton.

 Hammond continued to direct many television series of the 1970s, 1980s, and 1990s, including King of the Castle, a production of Wuthering Heights for BBC Television in 1978, The Dark Angel for BBC2, Rumpole of the Bailey, Follyfoot, The Wednesday Play, Cold Comfort Farm in 1968, Tales of the Unexpected, The Little World of Don Camillo, The Return of Sherlock Holmes, Inspector Morse and many more.